digitallawyer/openlegaldictionary/_definitions/ezardar.md

 ---
 title: Ezardar
 permalink: "/definitions/ezardar.html"
 body: In Hindu law.
-A farmer or renter of land ln the districts of Hlndoo-stan
+A farmer or renter of land in the districts of Hlndoo-stan
 published_at: '2018-07-07'
 layout: post
 ---